 Lagana is a long, ovalish shaped flatbread that many liken to focaccia.
 It’s incredibly easy to make and great with any number of dips or simply just olive oil.

-Combine the sugar, water, and yeast in a bowl and set aside for approximately 10 minutes to proof.
-When the yeast has proofed, you will see tiny bubbles on the surface.
+- Combine the sugar and water in a bowl (or the bowl of your stand mixer) and sprinkle the yeast over the top.
+Set aside for approximately 5-10 minutes to proof.
+You will see tiny bubbles/foam on the surface.

-Add the flour, semolina, and salt to the bowl and mix until you have a sticky dough.
-Turn the dough onto a floured surface and knead for 5-10 minutes.
+- Add the flour, semolina, and salt to the bowl and mix (or use the dough hook on low) until you have a sticky dough.
+Turn the dough onto a floured surface and knead for 5-10 minutes (or, use the dough hook on medium speed for about 5 minutes, until the dough has cleared the sides and formed a ball).
 Lightly oil a bowl and place the ball of dough inside.
 Cover with plastic wrap or a clean kitchen towel and allow to rise in a warm place for 1-1.5 hours until doubled in size.

-Punch down/knead the dough in the bowl a few times before turning it onto a lined baking sheet.
+- Punch down the dough before turning it onto a lined baking sheet.
 Stretch or roll the dough into an oval/rectangular with rounded corners shape about 2/3″ thick.
 Cover with a clean towel and let rise for about 45 minutes.

 *Note: If you don’t have or don’t want to use semolina, replace it with all purpose flour.
 You may need to add a couple of tablespoons extra – go by the consistency of the dough.